-In 2008, HHS received an anonymous whistleblower tip that Dr. Paulus was defrauding the government by performing unnecessary procedures.
+In 2008, HHS received an anonymous whistleblower tip that Dr. Paulus was defrauding the government by performing medically unnecessary procedures.
 Id.
-Medicare does not cover items or services that “are not reasonable and necessary for the diagnosis or treatment of illness,” and physicians are required to certify on claim forms that each service was medically necessary.
+Medicare does not cover items or services that “are not reasonable and necessary for the diagnosis or treatment of illness”.
+For this reason, physicians are required to certify, at the risk of submitting false claims, that each service was medically necessary.
 42 U.S.C. § 1395y(a)(1)(A).
 Dr. Paulus’s high billing volume drove HHS investigators to look further.

-Paulus was indicted for false statements and health care fraud.
-At trial, the government’s case relied largely on the testimony of expert witnesses and physicians who had worked with Dr. Paulus.
-Id. at 6.
-Each of these physicians reviewed angiograms of Dr. Paulus’s patients or testified to his treatment practices and concluded that the Dr. Paulus’s patients did not require the stents he placed.
-Id. at 7.
-The jury convicted Dr. Paulus, but the district court reversed the decision and entered a judgment of acquittal, finding that this evidence did not prove that Dr. Paulus had made a false statement.
+Paulus was indicted for submitting false claims and health care fraud for making false statements of medical necessity.
+During trial, the government’s case relied largely on the testimony of expert witnesses and physicians who had worked with Dr. Paulus.
+These physicians reviewed angiograms of Dr. Paulus’s patients.
+They subsequently testified that the Dr. Paulus’s patients did not require the stents he placed.
+Thus, they argued, the claims certifying the medical necessity of the procedures were false.

 The district court concluded that the interpretation of the angiograms was “a subjective medical opinion, incapable of confirmation or contradiction,” noting that “interpreting angiograms is a difficult task” and that “cardiologists frequently disagree with one another.”
 Id. at 8.
 Therefore, the court reasoned, Dr. Paulus’s statements could never be false nor fraudulent.
-Id.

 The Sixth Circuit recognized that for a statement to be false, it generally must be a statement of fact, and opinions – when given honestly – are almost never false.
 Id. at 9.
 However, the court emphasized that opinions give rise to fraud “when they are not honestly held” or “the speaker knows of facts that are fundamentally incompatible with his opinion.”
 Id.
 Thus, while a doctor could never be convicted for misreading an angiogram, he could be prosecuted for repeatedly and systematically misstating the results of the angiograms he interpreted, as Dr. Paulus was.
 Id. at 10.

-On appeal, Dr. Paulus and amici pointed to a number of studies showing wide variety in angiogram interpretation, claiming variability was so wide no reading could ever constitute a false statement.
-Id. at 4.
+On appeal, Paulus and amici pointed to a number of studies showing wide variety in angiogram interpretation, claiming variability was so wide no reading could ever constitute a false statement.
 But, according to the Court, it is the role of a jury, not the judge to decide whether the doctor’s interpretation is an honest difference of opinion or fraud.
 This is true, even where the trial takes the form of a battle of the experts as it did in this case.
-Id.

 For example, in United States v.
 Aseracare, an Alabama court reversed a jury verdict in favor of the government and granted summary judgment to the defendant, concluding that hospice admissions determinations were an issue of subjective judgment and, when two clinicians “look at the very same medical records and disagree about whether the medical records support hospice eligibility, the opinion of one medical expert alone cannot prove falsity without further evidence of an objective falsehood.”
 U.S. ex. rel. v.
 AseraCare Inc., No. 12-00245, at *1-2 (N.D.
 Ala.
 Mar.
-31, 2016), on appeal 16-13004 (11th Circ.).
+31, 2016), Eleventh Circuit Decision (11th Circ.).